tonghuikang/sutd-term4/OPTI/wk5-game.md

+**Saddle point**

-Saddle point - when the game only have one outcome each player would not choose any other outcome.
+When the game only have one outcome each player would not choose any other outcome.

 ![Screenshot 2019-10-14 at 11.22.48 AM](assets/Screenshot 2019-10-14 at 11.22.48 AM.png)

+**Mixed strategy**

-Mixed strategy - made up of a set of probailities.
+Made up of a set of probailities.
 The row player can play different rows with a probability that does not change.
 Objective - to **maximise guaranteed payoff**.
 Intuition - the opponent will detect the strategy, and the guaranteed payoff will converge.